diyscif/diyscif/scif-thesis.md

 shield by purposely creating holes in it or tampering with protective equipment, like power line filters.

-Electromagnetic attacks are possible but it is more likely than an attacker would place acoustic or visual sensors, which provide more direct insight into sensitive information, given the physical access necessary for these types of attacks.
+Electromagnetic attacks are possible, but it is more likely that an attacker would place acoustic or visual sensors, which provide more direct insight into sensitive information, given the physical access necessary for these types of attacks.